ATSOTECK/ilex-lang/docs/index.md

 The main goal of Ilex is to be easy to use.
 Ilex strives for adequacy and will settle for nothing less (eventually).

+Ilex is based on the excellent book (Crafting Interpreters)[https://craftinginterpreters.com/].
+If you're interested in making something like Ilex I highly recommend giving it a read.

 ## Installing Ilex
 If I haven't been too lazy there should be links to download the executables for windows and mac in the releases section of the github.